rocrill/velo_city/README.md

   User stories relating Events list:

-  * 8.1 As an user, I want to see a list of upcoming Irish cycling events so that I can engage with the cycling community and potentially take part in competitive events (#33).
+  * 8.1 As a user, I want to see a list of upcoming Irish cycling events so that I can engage with the cycling community and potentially take part in competitive events (#33).
+  * 8.2 As a user, I want to be able to filter the cycling events for categories that are relevant to me.

 **Feature 9.
 Shopping Cart and Checkout**